vinceyuan/DockerizingWebAppTutorial/README.md

-## A Tutorial of Deploying a web app, Redis, Postgres, and Nginx with Docker
+### Source code for A Tutorial of Deploying a web app, Redis, Postgres, and Nginx with Docker

-Not finished yet.
+The tutorial is at http://vinceyuan.blogspot.com/2015/05/deploying-web-app-redis-postgres-and.html

+Author: Vince Yuan